yanns/octopress/source/_posts/2016-02-10-trampoline-execution-context-with-scala-futures.markdown

 - and a design like Scala Tasks works well if all parts of the system are non-blocking and using one thread pool.
 The reality is more complex.
 Each driver/http client can use its own thread pool.
 For example, an asynchronous http client may have its own thread pool because some parts of the networking API in Java is blocking like the standard ns lookup `InetAddress.getByName()`.
 Running a computation directly on the thread without forking it will run the computation of the thread pool of the http client.
 And that can lead to an exhaustion of the thread pool of the http client, and the http client cannot function anymore.

-### Introducing the trampoline EC
+### Introducing the trampoline execution context

-This performance problem with the standard EC is not new.
+This performance problem with the standard execution context is not new.
 The play framework team had this problem, especially with Iteratees that compute everything with a Future and uses callbacks extensively on stream of data.
 To solve this problem, James Roper introduced the [trampoline Execution Context](https://github.com/playframework/playframework/blob/master/framework/src/iteratees/src/main/scala/play/api/libs/iteratee/Execution.scala#L31-L128).
-This trampoline EC is a great piece of software:
+This trampoline execution context is a great piece of software:

 - it makes sure the callbacks are run on the same thread than the future to avoid context switchings.
 - it does not overflow with recursive callbacks.